dogukanteber/tree-gen/README.md

 ## Description
-tree-gen is a clone of tree command which is built-in Linux OS.
+tree-gen is a clone of tree command.
 It prints the given directory in a more readable and understandable way.

 ![tree-gen](images/tree-gen.png)